mathieucarbou/MycilaUtilities/docs/pid.md

 When reverse is enabled, the controller inverts the signs of Kp/Ki/Kd internally, effectively reversing the direction of the control action (useful for cooling systems or inverted actuators).

+## Feed-forward

+Feed-forward allows you to add a known expected output value directly to the PID output, improving response time and reducing steady-state error when you have partial knowledge of the system.

+- Use `setFeedForward(float value)` to add a constant term to the output
+- The feed-forward term is added after computing P + I + D: `output = P + I + D + FeedForward`
+- Useful for precompensating known disturbances or expected output values based on setpoint or other system states
+- Example: if you know a certain setpoint typically requires ~50% output, set feed-forward to 50 to reduce the PID's workload

+When to use feed-forward:
+- You have a model or empirical relationship between setpoint and required output
+- You want faster response to setpoint changes
+- You want to reduce overshoot by giving the controller a head start

 ## Output limits and anti-windup

 - Use `setOutputLimits(min, max)` to bound outputs (and I-term when integral correction mode is CLAMP).